Arthurqi0825/Rosdata-processing/Readme.md

 # Rosdata

-This rep is a personal experience rep on getting ros data without using Matlab, which is much convenient

-This rep includes several simple python code for analysis and retrive the rosbag data to txt based on different topic.

-Each of them is really simple and easy to learn and be modified.

-Rospy is the library majorly used and any version of ros should be installed in advance.

-# Rosdata

 ## Description

 Currently Matlab have existing toolbox for getting ros data from rosbag files.
 The repository that provides Python code for retrieving data from rosbag files.
 It offers a convenient alternative to using Matlab for extracting data from rosbag files.